This review is based on the opinion of coLanguage.

 • Language cafés: Join language cafés where you can practice speaking Dutch with native speakers in a casual, relaxed environment.

 • Tag objects around your house: Write the Dutch words on flashcards and attach them to the objects in your home.
-This visual learning technique will help you memorize vocabulary naturally as you go about your day.

 • Volunteer or work in Dutch-speaking environments: Volunteering or finding a job where Dutch is the primary language helps you practice in real-world situations, while also interacting with native speakers.